learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 That's all!
 Now you can invoke your plugin with `kubectl hello`.

-What technically happens when you run `kubectl hello` is that `kubectl` executes the corresponding `kubectl-hello` executable.
+What technically happens when you run `kubectl hello` is that kubectl executes the corresponding `kubectl-hello` executable.
 The executable can do anything it wants, it doesn't even have to be related to Kubernetes (as the above example shows).

 Any arguments that you pass to a plugin are passed as-is to the executable.
 For example, if you run `kubectl hello -o opt` then the `-o` and `opt` arguments are passed to the `kubectl-hello` executable as the first and second arguments, as if it was invoked with `kubectl-hello -o opt`.
-Furthermore, the plugin executable runs in the same environment as `kubectl`.
-That means, any environment variables that are available to `kubectl`, are also available to the plugin executable.
+Furthermore, the plugin executable runs in the same environment as kubectl.
+That means, any environment variables that are available to kubectl, are also available to the plugin executable.

 There are the following further details about kubectl plugins: